Gonzera/videochatru-mitm/README.md

   * Add music.
   * Add any voicemeeter input such as discord.
 * Determine the location of the interlocutors by their IP addresses.
-* Determine the current time of the interlocutors's locations.
+* Determine the current time in the location of the interlocutors.
 * Enable mirror mode.
 * Show a map of the interlocutors's cities.
 * Take a full screenshot of the interlocutor's camera or your own.